-I manage the teams responsible for compilers, the LLDB debugger, Objective-C and C++ runtimes, assembler, linker, dynamic loader, etc. I am continuing my work improving the Apple developer tools, and continue to contribute daily to the open source LLVM technologies.
+I managed the teams responsible for compilers, the LLDB debugger, Objective-C and C++ runtimes, assembler, linker, dynamic loader, etc. I am continuing my work improving the Apple developer tools, and continue to contribute daily to the open source LLVM technologies.
 During this time period my team switched Mac OS/X Lion and iOS5 to build with llvm-gcc and clang (off of GCC 4.2) and oversaw the final release of Xcode 4.0 in March (as well as subsequent updates).

 Xcode 4.2 was a specific achievement in that it is the first release where all of its compilers are LLVM-based (GCC 4.2 is no longer included).
-Xcode 4.2 also includes the "Automatic Reference Counting (ARC) Objective-C language feature (see also the marketing page).
+Xcode 4.2 also includes the "Automatic Reference Counting (ARC) Objective-C language feature (see also wikipedia).
 ARC has revolutionized Objective-C programming by automating memory management without the runtime overhead of a garbage collector.
 I personally defined and drove this feature late in the schedule of iOS5 and Lion.
 This is notable for the short schedule for the project, the extensive cross-functional work required, and the extensive backwards compatibility issues that had to be addressed (making it a very technically complex problem).

 My work in this time period culminated in the release of the Xcode 4 preview at WWDC, which included a preview release of Clang C++ support, a new C++ Standard Library, a much faster and memory efficient system linker, a new X86 assembler (which is integrated into the clang compiler, providing faster compile times), and countless smaller improvements throughout the toolchain.